Flixbox/flixcards/readme.md

 ## Platforms

-This project has been tested on the AVD (Android Virtual Device) Nexus %X API 29 x86.
+This project has been tested on the AVD (Android Virtual Device) Nexus 5X API 29 x86.

 No iOS tests have been executed.